fbaumdicker/SpacerPlacer/README.md

 An example for one tree in json format is given in "example_datasets/workflow_example_core_genome_tree" used in "configs/config_workflow_example_lm_wcgt".

-SpacerPlacer will automatically save the input trees or predicted trees in the output directory as a json file.
+SpacerPlacer will automatically save the input trees or predicted trees in the output directory (as a dictionary {group_name: tree in nwk}) in a json file.

 ## Output
 The output of SpacerPlacer is saved in the output directory provided by the user.
 The folder contains a "summary.txt",